About Manoomin

 Cultural Significance

 Manoomin means “good seed” in the Ojibwe language.
-This plant has played a major role in the lives of the Ojbwe people, historically and today.
+This plant plays a major role in the lives of Ojbwe people, historically and today.
 According to their oral tradition, prophecies directed the Lake Superior Ojibwe to migrate from their historic homeland on the Atlantic coast and travel west until they found the “place where food grows on the water.”
 They were instructed to stop when they found this place, as it would be their new home.
 They depended on the annual harvest and preservation of this precious and nutritious food to survive the long winters.

 Today, manoomin remains a staple of Ojibwe diets.
 It is culturally and spiritually important to the Ojibwe people and a necessary item to be served at important community feasts and ceremonies.
 High in protein, yet low in fat and calories, wild rice has a very high nutritional value.
 It can be stored for a very long time which is an added advantage when other sources of food are scarce.
 Wild rice is sacred to the Ojibwe people who still live in the Great Lakes region.